Art Dealers From Hell...

 And How to Spot Them

 In other words, don't get caught up in the hype.
 If you're one of those artists who's fortunate enough to be receiving offers, sometimes it's better to go with an experienced gallery, an established track record, and a long-term game plan than it is to go with delusions of grandeur, mirages of prosperity, or the flavor of the day.
-FYI, it's not all that unusual for these fashion-plate newbies to be huge one month and extinct the next.
+FYI, it's not all that unusual for fashionable new galleries to be huge one month and extinct the next.
 In this business, staying power beats chic approximately 100 percent of the time, so be careful about gambling on glamour or the heat of the moment.

-Speaking of excessive controls, do your best to avoid galleries that are secretive or refuse to talk about how they expect to represent or sell your art or pay you when they sell it, and instead insist on totally dictating and dominating the relationship.
+Speaking of excessive controls, avoid galleries that are secretive or refuse to talk about how they expect to represent or sell your art or pay you when they sell it, and instead insist on totally dictating and dominating the relationship.
 If you've already signed on, warning signs include pretending not to know or refusing to tell you who buys your art, not telling you in a timely manner when your art gets sold, being vague about when you'll get paid, preventing you from meeting your collectors, or otherwise deliberately keeping you out of the loop.
 Some dealers actually treat their artists like children, like they don't understand, and attempt to subjugate and convince them that the dealer always knows best.
 These situations are pure poison, and the instant things start moving in this direction, get to work on your exit strategy.

-Galleries who raise artist prices too high too fast and too often frequently end up outstripping their collectors' appetites for risk and pricing themselves right out of the game.
-And if an artist whose prices are constantly at the absolute top of the market happens to stumble or have a soft show, the fallout can be significant.
+Galleries who raise artist prices too high too fast frequently outstrip their collectors' appetites for risk and end up pricing themselves right out of the game.
+And then there's the pressure to validate those prices with success after success.
+If an artist whose prices are constantly at the absolute top of the market happens to stumble or have a soft show, the fallout can be significant.
 At worst, sales can fall off a cliff and the resulting collapse will be almost like having to start over.
-If this happens, most galleries will be reluctant to show you because your prices have gotten way ahead of what they can sell your art for.
+Galleries may also be reluctant to show you because your prices got so far ahead of what they can sell your art for.
 Remember-- big price promises often come with big potential downsides so watch out when someone claims they can make you rich and famous for no rational reason.

 OK.
 Time to broach the bottom line-- getting paid when a gallery sells your art.
 Hopefully, you and your gallery have agreed on when and how payment is to be made and you both have it in writing.
-If you don't, then kindly accept my condolences.
+If you don't, then watch out.
 The art business is tough and getting paid can be challenging.
 Worse yet, getting paid by duplicitous dealers who could care less about you and more about their own personal financial obligations can really be challenging.
 Since this article all about them, let's talk warning signs so you can diagnose a bad situation before it's too late, hopefully recoup as much of your art and money possible, and then get out.

 Equally important is to monitor your gallery's financial health, and a great way to do that is to keep tabs on the consistency of their expenditures.
-If they start cutting back, this could mean they're running low on funds, and if that's the case, consider yourself on notice that getting paid for your art or even getting consigned art returned to you have the potential to become increasingly difficult.
+If they start cutting back, this could mean they're running low on funds, and if that's the case, consider yourself on notice that getting paid for your art or even getting consigned art returned to you might get difficult.
 For example, let's say a gallery agrees to give you a show and they're totally supportive of your work, but when show time rolls around, they balk at doing what's necessary to present it at its best-- like suddenly they won't even pay for the hardware to hang it.
 When a dealer's agenda appears to be changing from making money to just staying afloat, the time has come for the two of you to either talk it out or if for some reason that's not an option and the dealer refuses, to start planning your escape route.

 Whether a dealer is having financial difficulties or not, continual excuses about why they can't pay you also fall into the seriously bad omen category, especially when the tall tales have nothing to do with your art.
-Like maybe their "investments" are tied up, or they promise you'll get yours as soon as the second mortgage is finalized or the Mercedes sells or the lawsuit settles.
-"Not right now but soon... the deal's almost closed."
+Like maybe their "investments" are tied up, or they promise you'll get yours as soon as the second mortgage is finalized or the Mercedes sells or the lawsuit settles, etc. "Not right now but soon... the deal's almost closed."
 Some even add insult to injury by framing their delay tactics like they have all this big buck stuff going on-- all way bigger than you-- and that when the cash comes through, you'll get your little pittance.